sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-server-resources.md

 ## Next steps

-Now that you know how to run a simple check to monitor CPU usage, read these resources to learn more:
+Now that you know how to run a check to monitor CPU usage, read these resources to learn more:

 * [Checks reference][3]
 * [Install plugins with assets][2]